Sheikh-Bilal65/Advance-Udemy-Downloader/README.md

 ### Requirements

-The following are a list of required third-party tools, you will need to ensure they are in your systems path and that typing their name in a terminal invokes them.

-> [!NOTE]
-> These are seperate requirements that are not installed with the pip command!
->
-> You will need to download and install these manually!
+The following third-party tools are required to run the script.
+They are **not included in this repository** and must be downloaded and installed manually, ensuring they are accessible in your system's PATH.

 -   [Python 3](https://python.org/)
 -   [ffmpeg](https://www.ffmpeg.org/) - This tool is also available in Linux package repositories.